ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### Separator

-A separator is rendered between each loaded document.
-By default this is rendered as a full-width horizontal rule.
-Refer to the [Styling](https://amp.dev/documentation/components/amp-next-page/#styling) section for information on customizing this default behavior.
+The `<amp-next-page>` component renders a separator between each document.
+The default separator is a full-width grey line.
+Refer to the [Styling](https://amp.dev/documentation/components/amp-next-page/#styling) section to change the default style.

+#### Custom separator

+Customize the separator by defining an element with the `separator` attribute inside the `<amp-next-page>` component.
+Suggest remaining pages by templating the custom separator with `amp-mustache` or another templating engine.
+Then pass it the array of documents by including the `title`, `url`, and `image` in the templated custom solution.

-Alternatively, you can specify a custom separator containing arbitrary HTML content as a child of the `amp-next-page` component by using the `separator` attribute.
-Similar to the footer box, custom separator can be templated via `amp-mustache` or other templating engines, and will be passed the `title`, `url` and `image` of the upcoming article.
+Alternatively, it is possible to create a custom separator by defining an element with the `separator` attribute inside the `<amp-next-page>` component.
+Display information about the next article by templating the custom separator with `amp-mustache` or another templating engine.
+Whem using templates, the `title`, `url` and `image` of the upcoming article are passed to the template.

 ```html
 <amp-next-page src="https://example.com/config.json">